Pediatric Maintenance Fluid Calculator

 Where:

 First, determine the base maintenance volume using the weight-based steps above.
 Then, calculate the dehydration deficit by multiplying the patient's weight by the dehydration percentage (e.g., 5% of 10 kg is 0.5 kg or 500 mL).
 Finally, add this deficit to the maintenance volume to get the total Daily Fluid Requirement.
-This stepwise approach ensures the fluid prescription matches the child's specific physiological needs.
+This stepwise approach aims to support the fluid prescription matches the child's specific physiological needs.

 What Your Daily Fluid Requirement Means

-This number tells you the exact amount of fluid to deliver over a 24-hour period, often split into hourly rates for IV pumps or oral intake goals.
+This number provides an estimate of the estimated amount of fluid to deliver over a 24-hour period, often split into hourly rates for IV pumps or oral intake goals.
 It serves as a baseline prescription that keeps the child’s electrolytes and hydration in balance.

 Routine Maintenance

 For a child with no dehydration, the result is simply the standard hourly rate.
 For example, a 10 kg child needs 100 mL/hr, totaling 2400 mL per day, to maintain normal bodily functions.
-You should set the IV pump to deliver this amount continuously.
+One may consider set the IV pump to deliver this amount continuously.

 Dehydration Replacement

 If a child is dehydrated, the calculator adds the deficit volume to the maintenance total.
-You should administer this total volume over the first 24 hours.
+One may consider administer this total volume over the first 24 hours.
 However, in severe cases, a doctor may prescribe giving half the deficit in the first 8 hours and the remainder over the next 16 hours.

 Pro Tip